ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa9/index.md

 ## Task 1

-Since this PA is an extension of PA7, finish PA7 if you haven't already.
-You can submit it to `pa7-resubmit` to check your work.
+Since this PA is an extension of PA7, you can finish PA7 first and submit it to `pa7-resubmit` to check your work.

 (Remember that you can earn credit back for doing that, so it's really worth it to do so!)

+As an alternative, you can use the starter code without finishing PA7.
+You can get a significant amount of credit for just the PA9 tasks (based on starter code), but getting _full credit_ requires that you get PA7 working.

 ## Task 2
 Starter code here: link TODO.